What is medical repatriation?

 It’s not a happy thought, but if a loved one suffers a serious accident or illness abroad, most of us wouldn’t even know where to start when trying to get them home.
-Medical repatriation offered by specialist companies like EMS Ambulance, is the efficient, reliable, and safe transportation of that person back to their home country.
+Medical repatriation offered by specialist companies like EMS Air Ambulance & Medical Repatriation, is the efficient, reliable, and safe transportation of that person back to their home country.

 For family members back home, medical repatriation brings clarity and stability to a difficult and trying situation.